LaneAward Console

 This task-list editor is only active for Team Lead, Foreman, and Manufacturing Contributor accounts.

-A team is a crew assignment — a management decision about who works well together on a given type of order.
+Conceptually, a team is a crew assignment — a management decision about who works well together on a given type of order.
 That decision belongs entirely to management and has nothing to do with the labor tracking system.
+Teams do not own orders, drive task assignment, or affect how labor is recorded.
+All time tracking and task work happens at the individual contributor level regardless of any past or present team association.

-9. Teams Tab
+9. Teams Tab — Currently Hidden

-10. Time Correction Steps
+11. Time Correction Steps

 1. Open the affected account from the Accounts tab.